insieme/insieme/README.md

 # Insieme: Compiler and Runtime Infrastructure
 The Insieme compiler is a source-to-source compiler for C/C++ that supports portable parallel abstractions (OpenMP, MPI and OpenCL) for heterogeneous multi-core architectures.
 More details are available [here](http://insieme-compiler.org/mission.html).

+**IMPORTANT NOTE**
+The master branch of Insieme is currently undergoing severe changes and refactoring.
+Until these changes are complete, several features will be missing and all interfaces are in flux.
+If you just want to try Insieme as a user or want to do research building on top of its infrastructure please use the **inspire_1.3** branch.

 ## Directory Structure
 Insieme contains 4 main sub-directories: